Las Vegas Brain Injury Attorney

 - Sporting injuries: We most often associate concussions with football, making traumatic brain injuries fairly common injuries in sports.

-- Combat injuries: Includes explosive blasts are a common cause for brain injuries in military-personnel, as it’s believed that the pressure wave and loud sounds from blasts passing through the brain disrupts normal brain function.
+- Combat injuries: Includes explosive blasts are a common cause for brain injuries in military personnel, as it’s believed that the pressure wave and loud sounds from blasts passing through the brain disrupt normal brain function.
 Shrapnel or debris connecting with the head is another common military-related injury.

 When Should I Visit a Doctor for a Brain Injury?